Quick Tip: .wait() a Second

 .focus() was added.

-At this point, I was throwing everything in my power to click. this. tab.
+At this point, I was throwing all the spaghetti at the wall to click. this. tab.

-It wasn’t until I found this answer on Stack Overflow that I found my first clue.
+It wasn’t until I found this answer on Stack Overflow that I discovered my first clue.

 At first, I laughed.
 Not at the person but with them.
 My word!
 We’re just trying to click a thing!
 Then, for funsies, I applied their answer to my code.